-The following table sets forth a summary for the fiscal years ended December 31, 2014, 2013 and 2012, respectively, of the cash and non-cash compensation awarded, paid or accrued by us or Protalix Ltd. to each of our current President and Chief Executive Officer, our Executive Vice President, Research and Development, our Senior Vice President, Product Development, our Vice President and Chief Financial Officer and our Chief Operating Officer, who we refer to collectively as the "Named Executive Officers."
-There were no restricted stock awards, long-term incentive plan payouts or other compensation paid during fiscal years 2014, 2013 and 2012 by us or Protalix Ltd. to the Named Executive Officers, except as set forth below.
-All of the Named Executive Officers are employees of our subsidiary, Protalix Ltd. All currency amounts are expressed in U.S. dollars.
+The following table sets forth a summary for the fiscal years ended December 31, 2014, 2013 and 2012, respectively, of the cash and non-cash compensation awarded, paid or accrued by us or Protalix Ltd. to each of our current President and Chief Executive Officer, our former President and Chief Executive Officer, our Executive Vice President, Research and Development, our Senior Vice President, Product Development, our Vice President and Chief Financial Officer and our Chief Operating Officer, who we refer to collectively as the "Named Executive Officers."
+There were no restricted stock awards, long-term incentive plan payouts or other compensation paid during fiscal years 2014, 2013 and 2012 by us or Protalix Ltd. to the Named Executive Officers are employees of our subsidiary, Protalix Ltd. All currency amounts are expressed in U.S. dollars.